 In The Groove and Stepmania have C[onstant] Mods, which force the arrows to scroll at a certain speed (as if the entire chart was the C mod's BPM).
 This eliminates any BPM gimmicks and stops, making the chart much easier to read.
 It does disqualify you from high scores, but it doesn't disqualify the player next to you who's playing the same chart.

-Also in most dancing games, but especially E舞成名 ("E Dance Famous" in English), where the steps all border each other, you can try "cheesing" a difficult song by repeatedly stepping on all the buttons at once (half right, half left).
+Also in most dancing games, you can try "cheesing" a difficult song by repeatedly stepping on all the pads at once (half right, half left).
 However, this only helps with passing the song, not getting a good score, and many games penalize excessively early steps by handing out some sort of "bad" rating; for example, stepping too early in DanceDanceRevolution results in a Miss.